 As a result, you can enjoy the spectacular fall colors at the many historic shrines and temples, at Nara Park, or at Mount Yoshino (also well-known for its cherry blossoms).
 Plus, during Nara's autumn foliage season, many places have various events, special viewing admissions, and scenic night lightings.

-Of the numerous places to view autumn leaves, this article will introduce 5 top recommended spots.
+Of the numerous places to see fall leaves in Nara, this article will introduce 5 top recommended spots.

 - Table of Contents

 - 1. Nara Park: Enjoy autumn leaves together with deer

 - 2. Isuien Garden: Appreciate the autumn foliage and views in two Nara gardens